 Elke holds an Associate Degree in Small Business Management from Santa Rosa Junior College.
-Before joining HFW, Elke worked at PCAS-Nanosyn (formerly Serres Laboratories, Inc.) – a small contract research organization in the pharmaceutical industry – for eighteen years.
+Before joining HFW, Elke worked at PCAS-Nanosyn (formerly Seres Laboratories, Inc.) – a small contract research organization in the pharmaceutical industry – for eighteen years.
 Her business experience, strong organizational skills, attention to detail and multi-tasking capabilities make Elke an invaluable part of the HFW team.

 When not keeping everyone in line at HFW, Elke enjoys spending time with her husband, gardening and learning to knit.

-Maura Kinsella is the Assistant Winemaker at Hamel Family Wines and is responsible for managing HFW’s winemaking operations that aim to capture the essence of our terroir through a meticulous method of vinification of lots by soil type and a utilization of traditional, low-intervention winemaking techniques.
+Maura Kinsella is the Associate Winemaker at Hamel Family Wines and is responsible for managing HFW’s winemaking operations that aim to capture the essence of our terroir through a meticulous method of vinification of lots by soil type and a utilization of traditional, low-intervention winemaking techniques.